Mississauga: Sports

 Other hockey teams in Mississauga include the Mississauga Chargers of the Ontario Provincial Junior A Hockey League (who play at Port Credit Arena), and the many teams in the Greater Toronto Hockey League, Mississauga Hockey League, and Mississauga Girls Hockey League that play in the city's 13 arenas.
 The Mississauga Chiefs of the defunct Canadian Women's Hockey League previously played at Iceland Mississauga.
 In addition, there is a roller hockey team, the Mississauga Rattlers of the Great Lakes Inline Junior "A" Roller Hockey League.

-Mississauga also has teams for box lacrosse (Mississauga Tomahawks of the OLA Junior A Lacrosse League), cricket (Mississauga Ramblers of the Toronto and District Cricket League, Mississauga Titans of the Etobicoke District Cricket League), and Canadian football.
+Mississauga also has teams for box lacrosse (Mississauga Tomahawks of the OLA Junior A Lacrosse League), cricket (Bangla Tigers Mississauga of Global T20 Canada, Mississauga Masters of Canada Super60, Mississauga Ramblers of the Toronto and District Cricket League, Mississauga Titans of the Etobicoke District Cricket League), and Canadian football.
 The Mississauga Football League (MFL) is a youth football program that is for players aged 7–17, founded in 1971.
 The city also has other amateur football teams in Ontario leagues: the Mississauga Warriors of the Ontario Varsity Football League and the Mississauga Demons of the Ontario Australian Football League.
 Mississauga's rugby players are now served by the Mississauga Blues through u7 - u17 Youth And Junior Programs as well as hosting one or more Senior Men's and Senior Women's Teams.

 Ringette is one of the affiliated youth groups that are allocated ice time by the City of Mississauga (Recreation and Parks Division, Community Services Department) on an allocated priority basis.
 The Ringette program is administered by the Mississauga Ringette Association.

 Mississauga Marathon, a qualifier race for the Boston Marathon, is held in Mississauga annually.

 Mississauga is also the host for the following major sports events: